justine-george/EZCart-Web/README.md

-# React Frontend Ecommerce App
+# React Ecommerce App

-This is an ecommerce app built using React that allows users to browse through a list of products, view the details of a product, add it to a cart, and move items between the cart and wishlist.
+An ecommerce app built using React that allows users to browse through a list of products, view the details of a product, add it to a cart, and move items between the cart and wishlist.
 The app is built using React and ReactDOM, with React Router for navigation, Axios for making API requests, and Material-UI for UI components.

-# Features
+## 🌱 Features

 The app includes the following features: